 How do I purchase an original painting?

 Please contact me if you are interested in purchasing an original painting.
-If the painting is available you can pay either by bank transfer (prefered), credit /debit card, personal cheque or by instalment.
+If the painting is available you can pay either by bank transfer (preferred), credit /debit card, personal cheque or by instalment.
 Gallery prices do not include shipping.
 This is dependent upon the size, weight and destination of the piece in question and is individually calculated once you have decided to buy.

 All paintings are dispatched with full insurance and handled by a professional courier.

 If you are interested in a painting that is currently in my ON THE EASEL gallery please contact me.

 Any such painting can be reserved for you until it is finished .
 Please be assured that you are not obliged to buy if you take this option.